A very warm welcome to our international students

 Airport Meet and Greet Information

 University College Birmingham will be offering you a warm welcome from the moment you arrive in the UK.
-On certain dates during September 2021, we will have UCB representatives in the arrival halls at Birmingham International Airport to meet you when you arrive.
+On certain dates before teaching starts we will have UCB representatives in the arrival halls at Birmingham International Airport to meet you when you arrive.
 The UCB representatives will escort you to pre-arranged transportation, which will take you to your Halls of Residence or to the University Campus.

 We offer this service between 8am - 10pm on the following dates: